Harvard Chan NIEHS Center for Environmental Health

 Funding success rate can vary with the quality of the proposals and the availability of funds.
 Over the past several years, the funding rate has been approximately 30% with the average award around $24,000.
 Click here to see a list of previously funded Pilot Projects.

 Funding recipients will be contacted periodically by the Center Administrator to monitor progress.
 At the completion of the project, the investigator will submit to the Center Director a short summary of the project and its findings, publications, and applications for independent funding that have resulted from the pilot project.
-Investigators may be asked to present their work at a Center-sponsored event, such as at an External Advisory Board meeting or the annual retreat.
+Investigators will be asked to present their work at a Center-sponsored event, such as at an External Advisory Board meeting or the annual retreat.
 Recipients will be expected to notify Sarah Unninayar of any publications, press, grant applications or other outcomes related to the pilot funding, and to be responsive to requests for such information annually for Center progress reports.

 Investigators must acknowledge support Center support with a statement that the study “was supported in part by a Pilot Project grant from the Harvard Chan NIEHS Center for Environmental Health (P30 ES000002).”